 9to5Mac says the 9.7in iPad Pro should have Apple Pencil and Smart Keyboard support, making it an ideal device for creation and productivity, and that it will have the A9X processor and increased RAM of the Pro.
 It should also have similar colour and storage options too, along with the four stereo speaker grills.

-However, this iPad Pro will not only be smaller, but also cheaper, likely maintaining the kind of pricing scheme we've seen with the iPad Air models - although if they're planning on larger Pro-like 32GB and 128GB size options, perhaps we'll see a £120 difference between them this time around.
+However, this iPad Pro will not only be smaller, but also cheaper, likely maintaining the kind of pricing scheme we've seen with the iPad Air models - although if they're planning on larger Pro-like 32GB and 128GB size options, perhaps we'll see a £120 (about RM600) difference between them this time around.